TaurusOlson/LittleInferenceBook/manuscript/01_introduction.md

   - Are there known and observed, known and unobserved or unknown and unobserved variables that contaminate our conclusions?
   - Is there systematic bias created by missing data or the design or conduct of the study?
   - What randomness exists in the data and how do we use or adjust for it?
-Here randomness can either be explicit via randomization or random sampling, or implicit as the aggregation of many complex uknown processes.
+Here randomness can either be explicit via randomization or random sampling, or implicit as the aggregation of many complex unknown processes.
   - Are we trying to estimate an underlying mechanistic model of phenomena under study?
 - Statistical inference requires navigating the set of assumptions and tools and subsequently thinking about how to draw conclusions from data.